Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 ## Use Math() functions

-Let's say you have an array of numbers and you want to either get the lowest, highest, or the sum of these numbers.
+Let's say you have an array of numbers and want to get the lowest, highest, or the sum of these numbers.

-That's another great option for the spread operator to shine.
+That's another excellent option for the spread operator to shine.

 Our input array will look like this